Abst-Anand/All-First-Year-Projects/README.md

      -CSS
      -jQuery
      -PHP
-     -Mysql
+     -sql

 ##Project FamJam
       -Login using only one username and password (NOT EDITABLE) for all familiy members.
--ontains all monthly expenses of each member alongwith their School/ College Fees and deadlines.
+      -Contains all monthly expenses of each member alongwith their School/ College Fees and deadlines.
       -All documents of each members separately.
       -Brief history of the family and the past achievements.
       -Database connected.

  **Tech Stack**: